teedinmt/TwntyQstns/README.md

 ## Getting Started

-To understand this program, read the "Description of Program" section below.

 To use this program, follow the steps in the "Customize and Install" file.

 Twenty Questions is a stand-alone Java program for the Windows platform.
 Once installed, a client chooses "New Application" OR provides a staff username and password to log in.